PennyLaneAI/qml/datasets_intro.rst

 PennyLane datasets give you the power to use the provided datasets to develop novel algorithms, and benchmark them against problems in applied quantum computation, such as the simulation of physical systems.

-For more information on accessing hosted data from PennyLane, please see the :doc:`datasets <introduction/quantum_datasets>` documentation.
+For more information on accessing hosted data from PennyLane, please see the `PennyLane Documentation <https://docs.pennylane.ai/en/latest/introduction/data.html>`_.

 .. figure:: /_static/whatisqml/jigsaw.png
     :align: center